-I have to confess so many things, that I had never seen ramps or rhubarb earlier in my life.
+I have to confess so many things, that I had never seen ramps or rhubarb before moving to US.
 Simply because we don't find any of these things in India.
 But, as soon as I had this idea skimming in my mind , of course after this spring alliums contest was announced.
 I thought I have to experiment , give it a try because my idea should not go wasted.
 Right.
-So, when I headed to Union Square Market last friday, i bought a bunch of ramps and unfortunately could not find rhubarb in the market, but I had to buy something else or just a reason to visit chelsea market and have a gelato, headed to Chelsea Market and got some rhubarb stalks.
-And, finally after researching a little bit about jam, chutney or jellies.
-I need to understand the difference between all of them ,I simply researched and researched. came down to a conclusion that it is time to make chutney.
-Okie, I have to confess one more thing, I had never prepared jam or chutney ever before.
+I went to Union Square Market last Friday, I bought a bunch of ramps and unfortunately could not find rhubarb in the market, but I was heading to Chelsea market and coincidentally found some rhubarb stalks.
+Because I have never made chutney before other than Indian versions like Cilantro ad tamarind.
+I decided to look it up to know the difference about jam, chutney or jellies.
+Having never prepared jam or chutney before.
 So, I was all the more apprehensive about this experiment.
-Now was the time to put my idea to pot and then to bottle it up. haha..
-So, here is my recipe of chutney which would go so well with lamb chops, pork, or chicken.
-I know you all would wonder PD is vegetarian and yes, I still one.
-So what couldn't I suggest something.
-I just want one person to make this chutney and validate the taste and flavor.
-I am so so happy about the end product.
-And, I am sure it will win your hearts too.
-What a lovely way of preserving both the spring's harvest.
-Stop it PD. let others also say something?
-So, go get your aprons and make some chutney before the ramps and rhubarb are out of sight. - PistachioDoughnut
+I decided I will try a small batch and see how that goes.
+Here is my recipe of chutney which would go so well with grilled meat dishes.It will make a great side snack, appetizers on bread, baguette slices as crostini with some cheese.
+I am so so happy about the end result.
+Its a lovely way of preserving both the spring's harvest and enjoy it throughout the year.
+If you decide to jar it, it can last for a year. —PistachioDoughnut

 I'm a chutney maker (and especially rhubarb) from way back so I was intrigued by this recipe for a quick version.
 Usually chutney takes hours to cook down into a thick mass, but PistachioDoughnut's version cut that to about 20 minutes.
 Probably the very small volume had something to do with it.
 Anyway - it was delightful - the simple list of ingredients made for a clean, bright flavor with the ramps really coming through.
 (The aromas while cooking were just fabulous.)
 The amount of pepper makes this a bit spicy, and I added a little rosemary as suggested after about 10 minutes of cooking.
 I think it added some depth to it.
 I ate some with a soft blue cheese on croutons and the pairing was spectacular.
 The recipe as written makes a very small volume (enough for 2-3 servings as a condiment), which is nice for smaller households.
 Keep experimenting PD - this one's a winner! —deanna1001

 Take everything in a pot and simmer it on medium heat for about 10 to 15 minutes , or till it thickens.
 Keep an eye on it and keep stirring it once in a while.
 You don't want to burn the sugar.

 Once, it thickens remove it in a bowl or if you are making a big batch then can it.

 You can use fresh rosemary also , you can serve it with lamb chops or chicken or as a crostini with some blue cheese or Gorgonzola.
 The recipe can be easily doubled.
 This is purely on experimental basis so I have tried to share exact measurements that I used.